yowlonglee/Enhanced-Powergaming-Scripts/README.md

 If you are installing any of the below listed mods, they should be installed before this mod.
 Typically, I recommend to install my scripts at the very end of the mod install order.

+These scripts cannot be installed if Olvyn spells are previously installed.

 ### Baldur's Gate: Enhanced Edition
 The mod has support for IWD spells (from either Sword Coast Stratagems or IWDification), Thieving Skills for Bards, and Sword Coast Stratagems.